 - Compact umbrella

-- Three-four light stuff sacks for organisation
+- Three or four light stuff sacks for organizing

-- Three shirts
+- Three shirts or T-shirts

-- Two pair of pants (trousers)
+- Two pairs of pants (trousers)

 - One pair of shorts (or a skirt)